Entropy-regularized Wasserstein distributionally robust shape and topology optimization: Introduction

 \section{Introduction}

-In realistic situations, the physical behavior of a design $h$ depends on one or several parameters, collectively denoted by $\xi\in \Xi$; for instance, when $h$ is a mechanical structure, $\xi$ may account for the loads applied on $h$, or the coefficients of the constituent elastic material.
+In realistic situations, the physical behavior of a design $h$ depends on one or several parameters, collectively denoted by $\xi\in \Xi$; for instance, when $h$ is a mechanical structure, $\xi$ may account for the loads applied on $h$ or the coefficients of the constituent elastic material.
 These parameters $\xi$ affect, often dramatically, the physical response $u_{h,\xi}$ and the cost $\calC(h,\xi)$ of $h$, which raises the need to incorporate a degree of awareness to uncertainties over their values in optimal design procedures \cite{cherkaev1999optimal,maute2014topology}.

 The treatment of uncertainties in optimal design usually fits in one of the following two frameworks.
-When no information is available about the uncertain parameters $\xi$, except for a maximum bound $m$ on their amplitude $|| \xi ||$, worst-case design approaches consist in minimizing the worst-case scenario $h \mapsto \sup_{|| \xi ||\leq m}\calC(h,\xi)$.
+When no information is available about the uncertain parameters $\xi$ except for a maximum bound $m$ on their amplitude $|| \xi ||$, \CD{the only realistic resort is a} worst-case design approach, \CD{which consists} in minimizing the \CD{largest value} $h \mapsto \sup_{|| \xi ||\leq m}\calC(h,\xi)$ \CD{of $\calC(h,\xi)$ among all possible scenarii}.
 When the law $\P_{\text{true}}$ of $\xi$ is known, probabilistic approaches are usually preferred: the expectation $h \mapsto \int_\Xi \calC(h,\xi) \: \d \P_{\text{true}}(\xi)$ (or another risk measure) of the cost can be minimized, see e.g. \cite{shapiro2021lectures}.
-Both approaches suffer from major drawbacks: while worst-case approaches are often deemed too ``pessimistic'', insofar as the robust design may show poor nominal performance for the sake of providing for an unlikely worst-case scenario, the law $\P_{\text{true}}$ of $\xi$ featured in probabilistic approaches is often unknown, and in practice chosen in a heuristic manner.
+Both approaches suffer from major drawbacks: while worst-case \CD{settings} are often deemed too ``pessimistic'', insofar as the robust design may show poor nominal performance for the sake of providing for an unlikely worst-case scenario, the law $\P_{\text{true}}$ of $\xi$ featured in probabilistic approaches is often unknown, and in practice chosen in a heuristic manner.

 Recently, the paradigm of distributionally robust optimization has emerged as an elegant means to overcome this conceptual shortcoming of probabilistic formulations, see \cite{lin2022distributionally,rahimian2019distributionally,zhen2021mathematical}.
 Building on a nominal probability law $\P$ for $\xi$, which is for instance constructed from observed data, it minimizes the worst value $\sup_{\Q} \int_\Xi \calC(h,\xi) \:\d \Q(\xi)$ of the expected cost when the law $\Q$ of $\xi$ is ``close'' to $\P$ within a given tolerance $m$.